 That’s why the style was based on the simple principle of “leaving no space without decoration.”
 This means that the interior is literally filled to the brim with ornamental features, mostly using polychromy, marble, porphyry, and gilded bronze.

 8. The façade of the building was decorated by 87 different people

 The main façade of the building is located on the south side and overlooks the Place de l’Opéra.
-Pretty much the same principle applied for the exterior as for the interior as it’s stuffed with sculptures and other forms of decorations.
+Pretty much the same principle applied to the exterior as to the interior as it’s stuffed with sculptures and other forms of decorations.

 A total of 14 painters and mosaicists and 73 sculptors worked on it, resulting in one of the most extravagant façades of a building you’ll ever come across.